tomjoht/learnapidoc/_docs/introduction_to_rest_apis/workshop.md

 {:toc}
 {::options toc_levels="2" /}

-{% comment %}
-{: .tip}
-You can print the activity content as a [PDF here](https://s3.us-west-1.wasabisys.com/idbwmedia.com/print/api_workshop_activities.pdf).
-This might make it easier to follow along on your laptop during the workshop.
-{% endcomment %}

 ## 8:00 - 9:00am: Registration + breakfast

 Doors open at 8:00am.
 Check your name off at the registration table and get a name tag.
 Light breakfast (coffee and pastries) will be available.
 Find a table and get situated and acquainted with others.
-If you didn't finish all the pre-workshop tasks as described in [What You'll Need](index.html#what-youll-need), do that now.
+If you didn't finish all the pre-workshop tasks as described in [What You'll Need](index.html#what_you_need), do that now.

 ## 9:00 - 9:30am: Intro to API documentation